ShurnYurnYang/hwoc-tool/README.md

 # HWOC tool
-HWOC tool is a set of scripts that monitors hardware level performance of components and provides overclocking related tools.
+HWOC tool is a set of scripts that monitors hardware level performance of components and provides overclocking related tools and features.

 ## Features
 ### Supported Operating Systems: